There's no denying it's been a rough stretch for emerging market (EM) stocks.

 - Dividend yield: 2.1%

 When it comes to emerging market ETFs, the Vanguard FTSE Emerging Markets ETF (VWO, $51.65) is the largest U.S.-listed one with a massive $84.1 billion in total assets.
-One of the best things about owning Vanguard funds is that its scale allows it to provide some of the lowest costs among providers.
+One of the best things about owning Vanguard funds – including ETFs and the best Vanguard mutual funds – is that its scale allows it to provide some of the lowest costs among providers.
 And that's the case with VWO, which charges just 0.10% in management fees, or $1 per every $1,000 invested in the fund.

 You can't even get a cup of coffee for a buck these days.